tungnhs2014/Linux-Programming-2025-DevLinux/05-Thread/Exercise-2/README.md

 ## Instructions
 1. Create a global variable `counter` initialized to `0`.
 2. Create three threads, each of which increments the value of `counter` by `1`, `1,000,000 times`.
-3. Use ``mutex` to ensure that the increment operation is performed safely.
+3. Use `mutex` to ensure that the increment operation is performed safely.
 4. Print the final value of `counter` after all threads complete.
 5. Why is a mutex necessary in this exercise?
 What would happen if we do not use a mutex?
-**ANWSERS:**
+**ANSWERS:**
 - **Why is a mutex necessary in this exercise?**
   + **Race condition:**
     + When multiple threads access and modify a shared variable (like counter) simultaneously, a race condition can occur.
     + Without a mutex, threads can interleave these steps, leading to data inconsistency.

   + **Synchronization:**
-    + A mutex ensure that only **one thread at a time** can perform the increment operation.
+    + A mutex ensures that only **one thread at a time** can perform the increment operation.
-    + This prevent other threads from interfering during the update, **ensuring correct and consistent result.**
+    + This prevents other threads from interfering during the update, **ensuring correct and consistent results.**

 - **What would happen if we do not use a mutex?**
     + **Data Loss:** Threads may simultaneously read the same value of counter, increment it independently, and then write it back.
 This can cause some increments to be lost.